 Don’t wait until a goal is achieved for you to measure the performance of individual employees.
 Waiting until the end might give you a false idea of a production-oriented work environment whereas, in the actual sense, it is the quality of a few employees that made the goal achievable.
 There could be lots of dead weight that your company could shed off and still remain productive.

-Such assessments can also help you determine if an employee’s skill set is appropriately matched to their job description.
+Such assessments can also help you determine if an employee’s skill set and resume on file are appropriately matched to their job description.
 Chances are that an employee’s talents are under-utilized in their current position, a problem that can be identified and rectified through regular assessments.
 Who knows, maybe a simple tweak in your workforce might help you achieve goals faster.

 Speaking of employee performance, if you’re expanding in China, for instance, you want to boost performance in your Chinese team.
 In that case, you might need to outsource some HR functions to a China employer of record so as to free up and redirect some of your time to boosting employee performance.
 Such an organization can help you handle payroll processing, international compliance laws, and employment laws in different jurisdictions.

 One of the most important reasons to assess your business goals is to hold yourself accountable for the plan, the projections, and proposals therein, no matter how tough things get.
 Sometimes entrepreneurs assume that since they own an idea because they are in charge of and dedicated to chasing their entrepreneurial dream, it is obvious that they will spare no effort until the dream is realized.